 - Who are the miners, wholesalers, and retailers?

-- Why does everything work on a markup basis?
+- Why does everything work on a markup system?

-- How can a consumer maximize their budget?
+- How can you, as a consumer, maximize your budget?

 Check Lab Diamonds at Brilliant Earth.

 For the diamond industry to function as a machine, there are four broad categories of players that are highly interdependent on the input of each other.
-These include the miners, the dealers (who are also often the buyers of the rough diamonds to cut them into final products), the designers of jewelry, and the retailers.
-After explaining how each one depends on the other, you will understand why it is unlikely as a consumer to buy a diamond at wholesale price.
+These include the miners, the dealers (often the buyers of the rough diamonds, which are cut into final products), the designers of jewelry, and the retailers.
+Let me explain how each one depends on the other so that you understand why it is unlikely for you as a consumer to buy a diamond wholesale.

-Let's begin with the Miners.
-In the formal diamond industry that only deals in conflict-free diamonds and ones that are verified by the Kimberly process, only large multinational diamond corporations like Dee Beers or Al Rosa can be successful as miners as it requires a massive upfront cost to run a mine and manage the associated risks that come with it (many mines also fail after massive investments in them).
-Once these miners mine the stones, they often sell them as rough uncut diamonds in large quantities to established diamond dealers – for example, to buy from Dee Beers, you need to be a sightholder (Global Sightholder Sales), and that alone could cost millions.
-One prominent sightholder is Kiran Gems in India, one of the leaders in polished diamonds, but they wo not sell to consumers, and I will explain below why.
+Let me begin with the Miners.
+In the formal diamond industry that only deals in conflict-free diamonds and ones verified by the Kimberly process, only large multinational diamond corporations, such as De Beers or Al Rosa, can be successful miners.
+Running a mine and managing its risks require a massive upfront cost (many mines fail after huge investments in them).
+Once these miners mine the stones, they often sell them as rough uncut diamonds in large quantities to established diamond dealers.
+For example, to buy from De Beers, you need to be a sightholder (Global Sightholder Sales), which alone could cost millions.
+A prominent sightholder is Kiran Gems in India, one of the leaders in polished diamonds, but they do not sell to consumers.
+I explain below why.

+In the next phase of this supply chain, dealers cut/polish diamonds for resale to retailers.
 Kiran Gems would be an example of a dealer.
-In the next phase of this supply chain, the Dealers cut/polishes the diamonds for resale to retailers.
-Around 90%+ of all diamonds are cut and polished in Surat, a small-town Gujrat, India.
-Once the stones are cut, they are often taken to one of the regional trading hubs – namely Mumbai, Honk Kong, Antwerp, Tel Aviv, and New York City.
+Around 90%+ of all diamonds are cut and polished in Surat, a small city in Gujarat, India.
+Once the stones are cut, they are often taken to one of the regional trading hubs, namely, Mumbai, Honk Kong, Antwerp, Tel Aviv, and New York City.

-For the diamonds to be sold, a comprehensive marketing and sales funnel needs to be set up that can sell diamonds in volume to sustain the cost of the dealers – advertising needs to happen, shops need to be open, customer support needs to be provided, and for all that, dealers just do not have the means or expertise.
-Therefore, dealers depend on the expertise of three sets of Retailers: the designers of jewelry, brick and mother stores retailers, and online retailers.
+For the diamonds to be sold, a comprehensive marketing and sales funnel needs to be set up that can sell diamonds in volume to sustain the dealers' costs.
+Advertising needs to happen, shops need to be open, and customer support needs to be provided, but dealers do not have the means or expertise.
+Therefore, dealers depend on the expertise of three sets of retailers: designers of jewelry, brick and mother store retailers, and online retailers.

-In terms of the Designers, there are two types of jewelry designers that only design for other retailers that should be considered dealers/wholesalers (a vast majority of designers fall under this category) and others that design customized jewelry for consumers/end users.
-The designers that work directly with end users often have sophisticated fine jewelry and have high markups on their products.
-Stuller, for example, is a designer that only works with retailers while does not sell to end users, and Tiffany & Co, on the other hand, would be considered a designer that sells to end users directly (but has unreasonable markups).
+There are two types of jewelry designers that only design for other retailers who are considered dealers/wholesalers (a vast majority of designers fall under this category) and others who design customized jewelry for consumers/end users.
+The designers who work directly with end-users often have sophisticated fine jewelry and high markups on their products.
+Stuller, for example, is a designer who only works with retailers and does not sell to end-users, while Tiffany & Co would be considered a designer that sells directly (but has unreasonable markups).
 Without designers, the industry would not have the diversity of products to sell diamonds in large quantities in rings, bracelets, necklaces, etc.

-The most important catch a must know – why you might find the same diamond on many websites?
+The most important catch – why you might find the same diamond on many websites:

-Here is the most important catch, unless they are very small.
 Almost all online and local retailers have access to all diamonds available in the diamond market through RapNet – an online marketplace for all dealers to list their diamonds for retailers to sell.
-A consumer cannot access it, and you need to be an established business with a track record to qualify for membership.
-In other words, the stones that the retailers show you or display on their websites are not actually owned by them but are provided by the dealers through a central mechanism (RapNet) to be shown to you.
+A consumer cannot access it; you must be an established business with a track record to qualify for membership.
+In other words, the stones that the retailers show you or display on their websites are not owned by them; instead, they are provided by the dealers through a central mechanism (RapNet) to be shown to you.
 Here is how it works:

-- Online: the retailer will publish all stones available on RapNet on their websites, and once you buy a particular stone, the retailer will contact the dealer to send them the stone, and then the retailer will send it to you and, in the process, will take his/her cut.
+- Online: The retailer will publish all stones available on RapNet on their websites.
+Once you buy a particular stone, the retailer will contact the dealer to send them the stone, which will then be sent to you.
+The retailer will, in the process, take their cut.

-- In local store: once you visit them and tell them what you are looking for, they will make a shortlist of 3-5 options and request the owners of the diamonds (dealers) to "memo" the stone to them – the memo is temporary borrowing of the stone.
-If the diamond is sold, the retailer will send the dealer a payment for the stone, and if it is not, he/she will just return the stone to the dealer.
+- In local stores: Once you visit them and tell them what you are looking for, they will make a shortlist of 3-5 options and request the owners of the diamonds (dealers) to "memo" the stone to them – the memo is temporary borrowing of the stone.
+If the diamond is sold, the retailer will pay the dealer; if it is not, they will return the stone to the dealer.

-Because all retailers have access to all dealers' stones, it is very common for a stone listed on one website to be listed on the other – the only place it might not be the case is on prominent websites like James Allen and the Blue Nile.
+Since retailers have access to dealers' stones, it is common for a stone listed on one website to be listed on the other.
+It might not be the case only on prominent websites like James Allen and the Blue Nile.
 They are big companies with many volumes and use that power to their advantage.
-They basically demand the dealers they work with not allow other retailers to list the stones publicly on other websites if they want it listed on the Blue Nile or James Allen (all retailers can still buy or access them on RapNet, but ca not list them publicly on their websites).
+They demand the dealers they work with not to allow other retailers to list the stones publicly on other websites if they want them listed on theirs (all retailers can still buy or access them on RapNet but cannot display them on their websites).

-For example, we can get any stone listed on the and and can sell it to you for 10% or less.
-Still, we will not be able to display that particular diamond on our website publicly – all you will have to do is provide us with the GIA report number of the stone, and we will get it for you for much less!
+For example, we can get any stone listed on Blue Nile and James Allen and sell it to you for 10% or less.
+However, we cannot display it on our website publicly.
+Therefore, you will have to provide us with the GIA report number of the stone, and we will get it for you for much less.